Advertiser Disclosure

 Chase and Capital One are 2 of the largest banks in the U.S., and while they both have drastically different structures, products, and focuses, it is worthwhile to pit the 2 of them against each other and figure out which is best.

 In the past, Chase has been an absolute powerhouse in credit cards, whether you were looking for cash-back, travel rewards, or business credit cards.
-However, Capital One has been playing catch-up in recent years, and this has ultimately resulted in comparisons being drawn between the two.
+However, Capital One has been playing catch-up in recent years, and this has ultimately resulted in comparisons being drawn between the 2.

 We’ll first discuss the differences between the 2 rewards programs and why it’s important to know the characteristics of each.
-Then we’ll break down the top credit card categories and determine which cards come out on top and in second place.
+Then, we’ll break down the top credit card categories and determine which cards come out on top and in second place.

 Let’s get started!